alex65536/tester-web/README.md

 ## Alternative way: using Docker

 You can also use _Tester Web_ inside a _Docker_ container.
-There is no prebuilt images, you should build it yourself (see above).
+There are no prebuilt images, you should build it yourself (see above).

 Alternatively, you can use a _Docker_ image by [Ivan Udovin](https://github.com/udovin) ([link](https://hub.docker.com/r/wilcot/alex-tsweb/)).
 This image is also smaller.